chiragg928/zolve-assignment/README.md

-# Getting Started with Zolve Assignment
+# Zolve Assignment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project have three views.
+First install all the dependencies and then run the project.
+Commands for both these stpes are as follows:

 ### `npm install`